Cooperzilla/Macro-Language/readme.md

     >>- selectall - select all text
     >>- undo - undo last key press or hotkey
     >>- redo - undo last undo
+- Screen
+    >- screenshot - takes a screenshot
+    >- Alert - pops up a message
+    >- getscreen - pops uop a message with your screen size
+    >- getpos - pops up a message with your mouse posistion
+- Commands
+    >- execute - execute a command line command
+    >- start - start running a proggram
 - miscellaneous
-    >- execute - execute a command line command
     >- comment (// or #) - comment
     >- wait - pause the code
-    >- screenshot - takes a screenshot

     extra information below
 </details>